babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Editor Cloud SDK for .NET.md

+# .NET Cloud REST API for Document Editing

-Use this REST API to enhance your C#, ASP.NET & other .NET apps to edit documents, spreadsheets, presentations of 40+ file formats from within your cloud apps.
+Use this REST API to enhance your C#, ASP.NET & other .NET apps to [edit documents, spreadsheets, presentations](https://products.groupdocs.cloud/editor/net) of 40+ file formats from within your cloud apps.

 ## Cloud Document Editor Features